GLOBAL MARKETS-Shares, dollar fall on mixed earnings, China fears

 By Herbert Lash

-NEW YORK, July 25 Global equity markets and the dollar fell on Thursday after mixed results from blue-chip companies on both sides of the Atlantic and renewed concerns about the slowing pace of growth in China weighed on investor sentiment.
+NEW YORK, July 25 Global equity markets and the dollar fell on Thursday after mixed results from blue chips on both sides of the Atlantic and renewed concerns about the slowing pace of growth in China weighed on investor sentiment.

+Crude oil fell after weak economic data from China on Wednesday dimmed the outlook for fuel demand in the world's No. 2 oil consumer and U.S. crude output reached the highest rate in more than two decades.

-Results from General Motors and Dow Chemical Co. were generally positive, but with the possible exception of big U.S. banks, corporate America's profits have failed to impress sufficiently to give Wall Street a major boost.
+Results from General Motors and Dow Chemical Co. were generally positive, but with the possible exception of big U.S. banks, earnings have failed to impress sufficiently to give Wall Street a major boost.

-Germany's BASF, the world's largest chemical company, was among the biggest losers, citing China's slowdown as a particular concern.
-Siemens, Germany's No. 2 company by market value, said it did not expect to reach its 2014 profit margin target.
+Germany's BASF, the world's largest chemical company, was among the biggest losers, citing China's slowdown a particular concern.

-In London, mining shares were also big losers, led by Anglo American and Rio Tinto, as mounting worries about China halted a recovery rally in the sector.
+Mining shares also were big losers in London - led by declines in Anglo American and Rio Tinto - as mounting worries about China following poor manufacturing data halted a recent recovery rally in the sector.

-A gloomy outlook from heavy equipment maker Caterpillar Inc on Wednesday also weighed on the U.S. market.
+Heavy equipment maker Caterpillar Inc's gloomy outlook on Wednesday weighed on the U.S. market.

-"Companies that are centered around macro issues like China are proving to be controversial bets right now given all the fears out there," said Mitch Rubin, chief investment officer at RiverPark Advisors in New York, where he helps oversee $2.1 billion.
+"We're seeing people booking profits today, particularly on companies which have missed targets or have a strong exposure to China," said Montaigne Capital fund manager Arnaud Scarpaci.

+"But it's not a bad thing considering the rally we've had over the past month," he said.

-Global shares as measured by MSCI's all-country world index fell 0.36 percent, while the FTSEurofirst 300 index of top European shares closed down 0.5 percent to a provisional 1,208.57.
+Global shares as measured by MSCI's all-country world index fell 0.19 percent, while the FTSEurofirst 300 index of top European shares was down 0.4 percent at 1,210.02 points,

-Major indexes in Britain, France and Germany also closed lower, while the Dow and S&P 500 slipped too.

-German 10-year bond yields rose to their highest in more than two weeks after data showed an improvement in German business sentiment in July and a pick-up in British growth in the second quarter, as expected.
+German 10-year bond yields rose to their highest levels in more than two weeks after data showed an improvement in German business morale in July and a pick-up in British growth in the second quarter, as expected.

 Germany's influential Ifo think-tank said business morale in Europe's largest economy had improved for a third straight month in July thanks to higher exports and consumer demand.